cobusbernard/cobusbernard.github.io/_posts/2016-02-06-Parameterizing_Webconfig.md

 *Lastly*

 We now have the ability to build and package our project without including any configuration required to run it.
 In the next post, I will show you how to create a build script using PSake that will build on top of this.

+The source used in the post has been uploaded to [GitHub](https://github.com/cobusbernard/CSharp.WebApi.Template)